resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 ---

 So by default your virtual machine has what is termed "ephemeral" drives.
-Anything written to these drives will be lost if it’s associated virtual machine is terminated.
+Anything written to these drives will be lost if the associated virtual machine is terminated.

 Rebooting or restarting its associated virtual machine does not cause your data to vanish.
 But if you terminate it, then, whatever you wrote to these drives will be lost the minute your virtual machine exits.